Question: When Does the Time Change?

 Time Change in the Fall

-When it comes to time change in the fall, although moving the clocks back means it will be darker outside when you get up, you will gain an hour of sleep, something most people can appreciate.
+When it comes to time change in the fall, although moving the clocks back means it will be darker outside when you get up, the upside is that you will gain an hour of sleep, something most people can appreciate.
 An hour might not seem like a lot, but it can feel pretty good if you've been lacking in the sleep department.
 On the first Sunday in November daylight saving time ends and the clocks "fall back" one hour.
 This happens at 2 a.m., so you should turn your clocks back one hour before you go to bed on Saturday evening.

 Below are the next several fates for moving the clocks back in the fall.